bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Awesome!
 Let's start.
 Let's imagine we are adding some feature or improvement in the code, and in the PR we have following
 review: ...

-[C] And this might be good advice, there is quite a battle in SW development about microoptimizations that might be premature optimizations.
+[C] And this might be good advice, there is quite a battle in SW development about microoptimizations that might be premature.
 This means that potentially we would be adding unnecessary complexity and cluttering our code that might not needed.
 * It might be that the optimization is done not on critical path, so the optimization really does not give much.
 * Or maybe optimization is just not needed overall, so we might want to spent time on something else instead.

-[C] So overall in many cases the YAGNI rule kicks in, meaning that we simply might be wasting our time here.
+[C] So overall in many cases the YAGNI rule kicks in so "You are not gonna need", meaning that we simply might be wasting our time by adding extra complexity.

+So from YAGNI code practice, does performance matter?

 ---
 @snap[north span-95 text-06 text-left padded]